ufal/errant_czech/README.md

 # Errant for Czech

 This repository contains code to run Errant for Czech.
 It is an extension of the original ERRANT developed for English (https://github.com/chrisjbryant/errant).
+It was introduced in the paper *Czech Grammar Error Correction with a Large and Diverse Corpus* that is accepted to TACL.
+Until published there, see its [arXiv version](https://arxiv.org/pdf/2201.05590.pdf).

 ## Install